-Food and wine was always subject to a complicated set of rules: white wine with white meats and fish; red wine with red meats; young wines served before old; white wines chilled and red wine at room temperature.
+Food and wine has a standard set of rules: white wine with white meats and fish; red wine with red meats; young wines served before old; white wines chilled and red wine at room temperature.

-The fresh pungent flavours and crisp zingy acidity of Sauvignon Blanc are the perfect foil for fresh Asian dishes.
+The fresh pungent flavours and crisp zingy acidity of Sauvignon Blanc are the perfect foil for fresh Thai or Japanese dishes.

 When served with Sauvignon Blanc, the heat of a vegetable green curry compliments the wine’s acidity; the fragrance of lemongrass enhances the wine’s citrus notes; the crunch and freshness of fresh summer rolls move to a new level; whole fish steamed with ginger, spring onions and soy develops a new harmony.